Disaster Recovery Myths - and How to Manage Them

 Focusing on risks instead of continuity

 It makes sense to try to tackle disasters from the view of potential risks.
-Hedge against these risks and disaster can be avoided.
+Hedge against these risks and disasters can be avoided.
 However, it can be very difficult for a business to guard fully against every conceivable risk.

 Instead, disaster recovery should be concerned with continuity and resilience.
 In other words, your technology infrastructure should be able to cope, or at least be easily restored to a reasonable level of functionality, regardless of what goes wrong.
 Taking the resilience approach implies that your DRP is valid, even when the adverse event challenging it was never envisioned.